Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 The other main players in the Rías Baixas are its rivers.
 The Ulla, Miño, Tea, and others wind their way across the land, regulating the climate and leaving rich alluvial soils on their banks.

-The Miño River is the most important river in Galicia.
-Over the course of its 310 kilometers, it flows through the Ribeira Sacra, Ribeiro, and Rías Baixas appellations.
+The Miño River is the most important of Galicia’s waterways.
+Throughout its 310 kilometers, it flows through the Ribeira Sacra, Ribeiro, and Rías Baixas appellations.
 In Rías Baixas, it forms the border between Spain and Portugal, first passing through the Condado do Tea, and then heading through O Rosal to reach the Atlantic.
+Most of the vineyards on the Galician side of the Miño are planted on south-facing slopes of the river valley.

 The Ulla River separates the provinces of A Coruña and Pontevedra, flows through the Ribeira do Ulla subzone, and empties into the Ría de Arousa.

-The Tea River marks the limit of the Condado do Tea subzone before becoming part of the Miño at Fillaboa de Salceda.
+The Tea River gives the Condado do Tea subzone its name, and flows into the Miño at Fillaboa de Salceda.

-Rías Baixas’ location along the Atlantic coast gives it a unique climate with moderate temperatures year-round and some of the highest rainfall in Galicia, but also nearly 2200 hours of sunlight throughout the year.
+Its location along the Atlantic coast gives Rías Baixas a unique climate with year-round moderate temperatures, some of the highest rainfall in Galicia, and nearly 2,200 hours of sunlight throughout the year.

-Contrary to popular belief, the rain in Spain stays mainly in Galicia.
-But then again, it wouldn’t be Green Spain if there wasn’t something to water those plants.
-The Atlantic climate of Rías Baixas means the region gets a lot of rain, but the ocean also regulates temperatures so they’re never too extreme.
+The rain in Spain stays mainly in Galicia.
+The region’s Atlantic climate means Rías Baixas gets a lot of rain, but the ocean also regulates temperatures so they’re never too extreme.
 In fact, the difference between average summer and winter temperatures is only about 13°C.

-In the winter, thermometers along the coast don’t usually drop below 10° C (50° F), but this is the season when Rías Baixas receives the most rainfall: around 600 mm of the annual average of 1,600 mm falls in winter.
-When summer begins, rain and storms head north to Galicia’s aptly-named “Coast of Death” instead.
-As the rain goes away, temperatures usually stay above 20° C (68° F) but they’re never as high as in other regions of Spain with a more continental climate.
+In the winter, temperatures along the coast don’t usually drop below 10°C (50°F), but this is the season when Rías Baixas receives the most rainfall: around 600 mm of the annual average of 1,600 mm falls in winter.
+When summer begins, rain and storms head north to Galicia’s aptly named Costa da Morte, or “Coast of Death” instead.
+As the rain goes away, average temperatures climb above 20° C (68° F), but they’re never as high as in other regions of Spain with a more continental climate.

-But summer brings its own risks.
-The sandy soils here don’t retain water very well, so if there’s no rain for long periods of time in the summer, there’s a risk of drought.
+However, summer still brings its risks.
+The sandy soils here don’t retain water very well, so if it doesn’t rain for long periods in the summer, there’s a risk of drought.
 In the past several years, these hot and dry summers in Galicia and northern Portugal have also seen tragedy strike.
 In 2017, wildfires ravaged the Condado do Tea subzone, burning vast swaths of land and putting vines in danger, and in 2022 the worst wildfires on record raged through Galicia.
 These fires and the other effects of a changing climate will be just a few of the factors that growers in Rías Baixas will have to confront in the coming decades.

-Rías Baixas has mostly granite bedrock, with some areas of gneiss, schist, slate, and alluvial deposits.
+Rías Baixas has mostly granite-based soils, with areas of gneiss, schist, slate, and alluvial deposits.

-Like most of Galicia, the bedrock here is made up of mainly granitic rocks.
+Like most of Galicia, the bedrock here is mainly granitic.
 The most common soil in Rías Baixas is a type of decomposed granite known as xabre (SHAH-bray).
 Granite is a naturally hard rock, but it begins to weather when it’s affected by elements of erosion.
-In Galicia’s case, heavy rainfall and high humidity in the soil gradually penetrate into the rock, wearing it down and decomposing its structure.
+In Rías Baixas, heavy rainfall and high humidity in the soil gradually penetrate the rock, wearing it down and decomposing its structure.

 decomposed granite is one of the soils of the Rías Baixas wine region in Galicia